DIYtranscriptomics/DIYtranscriptomics.github.io/Reading/index.md

 * Take a look at some of the various ways to graph your data and the underlying R code in this [catalog of R graphs](http://shiny.stat.ubc.ca/r-graph-catalog/)

+* If you end up using R to make a lot of graphs, you will find the [R Graphics Cookbook](http://hdl.library.upenn.edu/1017.12/1675994) to be an important reference.
+It's available free to UPenn folks as an Ebook.

+* Colors palettes are an often underappreciated aspect of making beautiful and informative plots in R. You can access a suite of color palettes using the [RColorBrewer package](http://colorbrewer2.org).
+These palettes can be viewed in [this cheatsheet](http://DIYtranscriptomics.github.io/Reading/files/colorbrewerPalettes.pdf).
+Unfortunately, these standard palettes often don't cut it, and you'll need custom palettes.
+For this, I love using [Sip](https://sipapp.io/) to pick, organize and access color palettes.

 * I mentioned various unsupervised methods for dimensional reduction of your data (PCA, MDS, T-SNE).
 In particular, T-SNE has become popular in representing single-cell RNAseq data, but it is also one of the more complex visualization methods to understand.
 Although we didn't discuss this in class, I wanted to include a link to a [great blog post describing T-SNE](http://distill.pub/2016/misread-tsne/), as well as [the original T-SNE paper](http://DIYtranscriptomics.github.io/Reading/files/TSNE.pdf).
 Please familiarize yourself with these if you plan on using this visualziation method.

-* If you end up using R to make a lot of graphs, you will find the [R Graphics Cookbook](http://hdl.library.upenn.edu/1017.12/1675994) to be an important reference.
-It's available free to UPenn folks as an Ebook.

 * Hadley Wickham (author of Dplyr, Reshape2 and ggplot2 packages) has a nice pre-print paper on the key aspects of making ['Tidy Data'](http://vita.had.co.nz/papers/tidy-data.pdf)